Hotel Review: Sofitel Singapore City Centre (Prestige Suite)

 From our suite, it faces the Tanjong Pagar area, so you get to see some of Singapore’s precious heritage buildings.
 Chinatown is in the distance and you will find the famous Maxwell Food Centre a walkable distance away.
 You will also see the Central Business District just a little further away, making this hotel perfect for business travellers who want to stay near their office, but not too near to remind them of work the next day.

 The coffee was provided by Nespresso while tea is by TWG.
-This is the norm for most luxury hotels nowadays, although this seems to be a change in direction for Sofitel, since we understand quite a few of their hotels use Illy coffee.
+This is the norm for most luxury hotels nowadays, although this seems to be a change in direction for Sofitel since we understand quite a few of their hotels use Illy coffee.
 Nevertheless, we appreciate this change, and especially when they care enough to have both espresso and cappuccino cups for guests.
 I definitely enjoyed drinking a cup of espresso from an espresso cup.
 Haha!

 As a guest staying in the Prestige Suite, the minibar items are complimentary, and we got some local beverages, including milk tea, herbal tea, and an energy bar.
 We appreciate this gesture.

 The bathroom is beautiful, and we like it a lot.
-With the bathtub situated on the right side while the toilet and shower is on the left, you get a very spacious feeling when you step into the bathroom.
+With the bathtub situated on the right side while the toilet and shower are on the left, you get a very spacious feeling when you step into the bathroom.
 There are 2 large mirrors with individual basins for 2 people, so you do not need to fight on who gets to brush their teeth first.
 Everyone gets to brush together!
 If you need to be entertained while brushing your teeth, use the right basin.
 It has an in-built television so you can catch some news while brushing.
 I admit I thought it was cool and I did just that!

-The toiletries are housed in a beautiful kit shaped like a luggage, and all the essentials are in it.
+The toiletries are housed in a beautiful kit shaped like a piece of luggage, and all the essentials are in it.
 In case you were wondering, the kit is for sale!
 In fact, we saw a couple purchasing it at the club lounge when we were checking out.
 It is a nice and practical souvenir!
 At the Prestige Suite, the toiletries are by Hermes, so you can shower or bathe in luxury too!

 Sofitel Singapore City Centre seems to really understand what guests want, as there is a book by the bathtub, so guests can read a book while soaking after a hard day’s work (or fun).
 Get a glass of wine and it is perfect!